-C.3.
-CREDIT RISK
+C.3 Credit risk

 Credit risk is the risk of loss from a counterparty's unexpected inability to meet its contractual obligations or deterioration in credit standing.
 Our main source of counterparty risk is from our investments, namely government bonds, corporate bonds and bank deposits.
 We are also exposed to counterparty risk through our reinsurance arrangements.

 Counterparty default risk has been quantified using the Standard Formula.

-The Company's counterparty exposure increased during the year due to the Part VII transfer, which increased the level of reinsurance recoverables and investment exposures.
-In particular, the 100% reinsurance of European life assurance business to UKLAP represents the Company's largest counterparty exposure.
+The 100% reinsurance of European life assurance business to UKLAP represents the Company's largest counterparty exposure.